SurveyMonkey/public_api_docs/includes/_overview.md

 <aside class="notice">SurveyMonkey recently released a v3 of our API!
 We've made some huge improvements with this version and we encourage you to check it out.
 If you already use our v2 API, you can find its documentation <a href="https://developer.surveymonkey.com/docs/overview/getting-started/">here</a>.</aside>

 The SurveyMonkey API is REST-based, uses OAuth2 for authentication, and returns responses in JSON.
-To get started you will need to register an app in our developer portal.
+To get started you will need to determine if your app will eventually be published as Public or Private, determine which scopes you will need and if you need SurveyMonkey to approve of your use case tp publish, and register an app in our developer portal.

+Newly registered apps are given a draft state window in which developers can use all paid scopes for free when querying against the associated SurveyMonkey account for up to 90 days.
+No other SurveyMonkey accounts can authenticate a draft app.
+Before the 90-day period ends, you must publish it as either Public or Private and upgrade your account as needed.

+SurveyMonkey lists code examples on [Github](https://github.com/SurveyMonkey) and monitors questions tagged as `surveymonkey` on [StackOverflow](http://stackoverflow.com/search?q=surveymonkey).
+If you have an SDK or example you would like added, let us know.
+We also offer limited email support for technical questions at [api-support@surveymonkey.com](mailto: api-support@surveymonkey.com).

+###Resistering an App

+While newly registered apps are placed into a 90 day draft state window during which you can use paid scopes when querying against your own account, it is important to know if you will eventually publish your app as Private or Public and which scopes you plan to use.
+SurveyMonkey must approve the use of certain scopes for Public apps and the scopes you choose determine which paid plans your users will need.
+Read more about [scopes](#scopes) and [publishing your app](#publishing-your-app) before you register an app.

 To register an app:

 1. Click on the **MY APPS** tab in the upper left corner and sign into your SurveyMonkey account.
 Your [SurveyMonkey plan](https://www.surveymonkey.com/pricing/?ut_source=dev_portal&amp;ut_source2=docs) determines which API features and scopes you can access.
 1. Enter an existing **Mashery User Name** and **API Secret** or accept our [API Developer terms of service](https://developer.surveymonkey.com/tou/) and sign up for a new Mashery account.
 1. Click **+ Add New App**.
 Enter your **App Name** and provide your app's **Redirect URI** and click **Create App**.
 Under **App Details** you will find an API key and secret you can use for OAuth and an access token for your own SurveMonkey account.
+New apps are in a 90 day draft state during which you can used paid features for free.
 1. Click **Settings** to review and adjust scopes for your app.
 Scopes allow your application to access particular resources on behalf of a user.
 Based on your application's needs, you can choose to either require scopes or set them as optional.
 If certain scopes are required, users will have to have paid plans in order for Oauth to succeed.
+Use of certain scopes requires SurveyMonkey to approve your use case before your app can be published.
 Click on scopes to toggle their requirements and click **Update Scopes** when finished.

-SurveyMonkey lists code examples on [Github](https://github.com/SurveyMonkey) and monitors questions tagged as `surveymonkey` on [StackOverflow](http://stackoverflow.com/search?q=surveymonkey).
-If you have an SDK or example you would like added, let us know.
-We also offer limited email support for technical questions at [api-support@surveymonkey.com](mailto: api-support@surveymonkey.com).
+###Publishing an App

+When you create a new app you are given a 90 day draft window in which you can use all paid scopes for free when querying against the associated SurveyMonkey.
+No other SurveyMonkey accounts can authenticate a draft app.
+Before the 90-day period ends, you must publish it as either Public or Private.

+To publish your app:

+ 1. [Upgrade](https://www.surveymonkey.com/pricing/?ut_source=dev_portal&amp;ut_source2=docs) your account to the required plan
+ 2. Visit your app's settings in the [developer portal](https://developer.surveymonkey.com/apps/) and select either Public or Private

+####Public Apps

+The [scopes](#scopes) that your app requires will determine the [SurveyMonkey plan level](https://www.surveymonkey.com/pricing/?ut_source=dev_portal) required for any SurveyMonkey accounts that will be authenticating into your app.

+Publish as a Public app only if:

+ * your app will be used by many SurveyMonkey accounts that do not belong to the same group.

+If your public app is going to use the **Create/Modify Surveys** or **Create/Modify Responses** scopes, your use case must be approved by SurveyMonkey before your app can be published.
+If you are creating a public app that will use these scopes, please contact us at api-support@surveymonkey.com to tell us more about your app.

+####Private Apps

+Pblishing as a Private app requires you to [upgrade](https://www.surveymonkey.com/pricing/?ut_source=dev_portal&amp;ut_source2=docs) to a Platinum or Platinum group plan.
+Private apps can access all available scopes.

+Publish as a Private app if:

+ * your app will only be used by SurveyMonkey accounts that belong to the same [Platinum group plan](http://help.surveymonkey.com/articles/en_US/kb/Groups), or
+ * your app will only be used by one individual Platinum SurveyMonkey account.

 ###Scopes

 Scopes allow your application to access particular resources on behalf of a user.
 For example, the Create/Modify surveys scope allows your application to create a survey in a user's account.
 During the OAuth process the user will approve or disapprove the scopes you have requested access to.
 Based on your application's needs you can choose to either require scopes, set them as optional, or not require them.
-All required scopes must be approved for the OAuth process to succeed.
+All required scopes must be approved by the user for the OAuth process to succeed.

 Some scopes are only available to accounts on SurveyMonkey paid plans.
-If your application uses scopes tied to paid plans, any accounts authenticating with your application need that plan or higher.
-If your application will only access your own account, you will need to [upgrade to the appropriate paid plan](https://www.surveymonkey.com/pricing/?ut_source=dev_portal&amp;ut_source2=docs) for the scopes you intend to use.
+If your Public application uses scopes tied to paid plans, any accounts authenticating with your application need that plan or higher.

-Scopes also respect plan limits.
-See [plans](https://www.surveymonkey.com/pricing/?ut_source=dev_portal&amp;ut_source2=docs) for more information on plan limits.

 |Scope|Minimum SurveyMonkey plan|What the scope allows|